-- 1. You can generate multiple informational reports for any county in your state or region, presenting trend analyses in any number of variables. - 2.
-Output is in a form for easy release to the media or for emailing to your constituents. - 3.
-Your constituents (planners, grant writers, government administrators, economists, academicians, media, private sector) can directly access "Your" PNREAP website in order to generate their own analysis and reports. - 4.
-You can use this website to generate easily comprehensible answers to the many phone-in requests for analysis that you receive as a center director.
+- 1. You can generate multiple informational reports for any county in your state or region, presenting trend analysis in any number of variables. - 2.
+Output is in a form for easy release to the media or for emailing to your constituents. - Your constituents (planners, grant writers, government administrators, economists, academicians, media, private sector) can directly access "Your" state Regional Economic Analysis Project website in order to generate their own analysis and reports. - 4.
+You can use your REAP website to generate easily comprehensible answers to the many phone-in requests for information and analysis on any county in your state that you receive as a center director.